-Currently, tutoring 3 Deaf kids as part of the subsidised tuition program, and she has tutored a total number of 5 children since 2014.
+Currently, tutoring 2 Deaf kids as part of the subsidised tuition program, and she has tutored a total number of six children since 2014.
 Lily is also the member of the Purple Symphony since 2015, playing marimba.
-She completed her undergraduate degree program in Sociology with Communication at Singapore University of Social Sciences in 2020.
-She is now attending the WSQ ACLP program at the Institute of Adult Learning.
+She completed her undergraduate degree program in Sociology with Communication at Singapore University of Social Sciences in 2020, and it is assumed that she is the first Deaf student who majored in Sociology.
+She is now attending the WSQ Advanced Certificate in Learning and Performance (ACLP) program at the Institute for Adult Learning (IAL).

-She taught sign language to public as a part-time basic sign language instructor at the Singapore Association for the Deaf from 2002 to 2010.
+She taught sign language to public as a voluntary sign language instructor at the Singapore Association for the Deaf from 2002 to 2010.
 Now, she is the founder and director of ExtraOrdinary Horizons.

 She is also a seasoned performing artiste who plays mallet percussion since her age of 10.
 Lily has received formal training in music.
-She has obtained a Grade 8 in Percussion with Merit, a Grade 5 in Music Theory with Distinction and a Grade 5 in Piano.
+She has obtained a Grade 8 in Percussion with Merit (2007), a Grade 6 in Percussion with Merit (2007), a Grade 5 in Music Theory with Distinction (2001) and a Grade 5 in Piano (1999).

 In 2004, she took part in the Singapore Idol Season 1 competition.
 She became the first deaf participant who got through two rounds and won much admiration from public.
 As a result, she appeared in different medias, such as Channel 5 – The Unsung Heroes (2004), Channel U – The Youth Decode (2005), Her World, Lime and other newspapers.
 Also, she won a marimba as her first award under the Talent Development Programme by the Very Special Arts (Singapore) in 2007.
 This marimba was sponsored by the Asia Pacific Breweries Singapore (Tiger Beer).
 With this musical instrument, she can explore and expand her skills and techniques in percussion.
 Also, she hopes to share her musical passion with deaf youths and in this way, they will be inspired to live their lives meaningfully.

-Deaf music (formerly song-signing) is part of Deaf Culture and it is a beautiful blend of sign language and music.
+Deaf music (formerly song-signing) is part of Deaf Culture and it is a beautiful blend of sign language and music, together with Deaf elements.
 It is another forte of hers!
 She had learnt this art when she became the member of Ngee Ann Polytechnic - HI!
 Club in 1998.
 She was elected to be the 3rd President of NP HI!
 Club.

 Since 1998, she performed at many events, representing NP HI!
-Club (1998-2001) and Singapore Association for the Deaf (2000-2008).
+Club (1998-2001) and Singapore Association for the Deaf (SADeaf) (2000-2008).
+She was a volunteer leader of XTOMIC that she had founded at SADeaf.
 Also, her overseas performance stints started in 2005.
-In 2008, Lily was invited to SPOTLIGHT - an Asian Festival of Inclusive Arts in Cambodia and she had touched many hearts through her song-signing music.
+In 2008, Lily was invited to SPOTLIGHT - an Asian Festival of Inclusive Arts in Cambodia and she had touched many hearts through her Deaf music.
 Over time, she evolved into a seasoned performing artiste, specialising in Deaf music and percussion music.